TeamPneumatic/pnc-repressurized/README.md

 This is the source of PneumaticCraft.
 It's licenced under GPLv3, so have fun.
 Also have fun learning from the code where possible!
 I'm open to pull requests.

+If you have any questions about the source, you can bug me on IRC, in #PneumaticCraft on Espernet.

-I know parts of the code still need refactoring, notably TileEntity rendering.
+I know parts of the code still need refactoring, notably TileEntity rendering and container syncing.

 =======
 Developping with PneumaticCraft